The solution to solar control and thermal insulation needs

 When a ray of electromagnetic energy strikes a glass pane, some of the energy may be reflected, some may be absorbed and any remaining energy will be transmitted.

-For a building project located in a warm or moderate climate, a low Solar Heat Gain Coefficient (SHGC) or g-value is preferred.
+For a building project located in a hot climate, a low Solar Heat Gain Coefficient (SHGC) or g-value is preferred.
 The number 2 surface placement of a solar control low-E coating often facilitates the best performance because it reflects away part of the incoming solar energy before it can enter the glazing.

 In particularly cold climates, a higher SHGC or g-value could be beneficial to allow passive heat gain.